BKManabat/flask-desktop-app-boilerplate/README.md

 ## Bundling

 Run `pyinstaller app.spec` on terminal.
+The executable file will be located within the `dist` folder.